ramonhagenaars/jsons/README.rst

    # result is now of type datetime.

-In the above case, the type hint could be omitted for the same result: jsons will recognise the timestamp from the string automatically.
+In the above case, the type hint could be omitted for the same result: jsons will recognize the timestamp from the string automatically.
 In case of a custom type, you do need a type hint.
 The same goes for the return type; it could be omitted in this case as well.